 Information Required by request type Maintain existing or install temporary assets Replace/ upgrade existing assets New assets across Corridor New assets along Corridor 1.
-Description of proposed Works, location plan and site plan.
-V V V V Procedure to ensure that KiwiRail's Network Control Manager will be notified (0800 808 400) in the event of an emergency.
+Description of proposed Works, location plan and site plan. v V V v 2.
+Procedure to ensure that KiwiRail's Network Control Manager will be notified (0800 808 400) in the event of an emergency.
 V V V V 3.
-Details of the Contractors, subcontractors and contract- works insurance.
-V V V V 4.
-Site-specific Health and Safety plan.
-V V ٧ V 5.
+Details of the Contractors, subcontractors and contract- works insurance. v V v V 4.
+Site-specific Health and Safety plan. v v v V 5.
 Design plans, including photographs if applicable, clearly indicating the Utility to be installed, the location of any on or above-ground features and the Railway Land boundaries.
 V V V 6.
-Details of the construction materials and methodology. ٧ ٧ V Details of how the design and specifications of the crossing minimises the need for ongoing access for maintenance purposes.
-V V V Details of how the minimum requirements in KiwiRail's or the other Railway Corridor Managers' codes, standards, guidelines and relevant legislation are met and complied with.2 V V V V Evidence that demonstrates how the safety and operational impact of the Work will be minimised (including impact on third parties).
+Details of the construction materials and methodology. v v V Details of how the design and specifications of the crossing minimises the need for ongoing access for maintenance purposes.
+V V V Details of how the minimum requirements in KiwiRail's or the other Railway Corridor Managers' codes, standards, guidelines and relevant legislation are met and complied with.
+V V V V 9.
+Evidence that demonstrates how the safety and operational impact of the Work will be minimised (including impact on third parties).
 V V V 10.
 Evidence that other Utility Operators and Corridor Managers affected by the proposed Works have been notified and, if required, their consent obtained.
 V V V 11.
-Evidence that alternatives have been investigated and why they are not preferred.
-V V V
+Evidence that alternatives have been investigated and why they are not preferred. v V v

-Table 4-1: Information Required with Railway CAR
+Table Obtaining Corridor Access Approval-1: Information Required with Railway CAR